bigsk1/claude-plus/README.md

 ### 7. Version Control Integration (Coming Soon)

 - **Git Commands**: Perform basic git operations like commit, push, and pull directly from the chat.
-- **Diff Viewer**: Visualize code changes with an integrated diff tool.
 - **Commit Message Assistance**: Let Claude suggest meaningful commit messages based on your changes.

 - **Chat History**: Review past conversations and decisions with a searchable chat history.